gerardfrez/dra-gerry.github.io/santorini.md

 ## White-washed building with blue domes

 > Buildings are painted using limestone that is why they look pristine white.
-> There are really not many blue domes as shown in the photos below
+> There are really not many blue domes as shown in the photos below.
-> These places are full of people especially during sunset
+> These places are full of people especially during sunset.
 ![Octocat](./blue1.jpeg)
 ![Octocat](./blue2.jpeg)